InigoEHowe/WhatsappHedonometer/README.md

 # NOTICE: WHEN TOU EXPORT YOUR WHATSAPP DATA IT IS NO LONGER ENCRYPTED.
 NEVER UPLOAD OR SHARE THIS DATA SOMEWHERE YOU DO NOT TRUST.

+# HOW TO RUN
+1. Change the input parameters in the WhatsappHedonometer.py file
+2. Run WhatsappHedonometer.py

 ## INPUT
-Prior to running the code go into the WhatsappHedonometer file and change the input parameters.
+Prior to running the code go into the WhatsappHedonometer.py file and change the input parameters.
 The code will not run unless you have changed the following inputs
 1. whatsapp_data
 2. their_name
 3. your_name